DerwenAI/bwyd/README.md

 which can then be parameterized and rendered as text to generate recipes for a broader audience of home cooks.

-A secondary use for **Bwyd** as a DSL is to provide an intermediate for leveraging _Generative AI_ to manipulate recipes with the quality required by use in professional kitchens.
+A secondary use for **Bwyd** as a DSL is to provide an intermediate form for leveraging _Generative AI_ to manipulate recipes with the quality required by use in professional kitchens.

 ## Language Constructs